- The best way to learn is to follow the Getting started guide. It guides you through the fundamentals of React Navigation.

 - You can contribute improvements to the documentation in the website repository.

 The changes for each release are outlined on the GitHub releases page.

 You can also try out the Navigation Playground app to get a sense for some of the tools built in to React Navigation.
 The "Fundamentals" in the documentation also include examples you can play with.

 I'm having troubles using the library, what can I do?

 See the help page.

 Is this the only library available for navigation?

-No: there are some other libraries - which, depending on your project, can be better or worse suited for your project.
+Certainly not!
+There are other libraries - which, depending on your needs, can be better or worse suited for your project.
 Read more in the alternative libraries documentation, and read React Navigation's pitch & anti-pitch to understand the tradeoffs.

 This library has adopted a Code of Conduct that we expect project participants to adhere to.
 Please read the full text so that you can understand what actions will and will not be tolerated.